data quality part two: crossing the data chasm

 This blog focuses on how you introduce and sustain a global HR system in practice to ensure the long term benefits which come from data quality.

-First, the HR system and process must be able to perform a number of functions alongside the ability to collect, integrate and analyse data.
+First, the HR system and process must be able to perform a number of functions alongside the ability to collect, integrate and analyze data.

 Collecting data from different offices and sources around the world means a large number of data changes on a regular basis.
 Therefore you need an HR system which tells you when data is changed, who has changed it, and what and how it has changed.
 This is not only useful but for many companies a legal necessity due to corporate and accounting regulations such as the SOX Federal law in the United States.